In? Out? Big? Small? Hedge fund bets on Greece run the gamut

 That hasn't stopped Mark Cook, a partner at Octogone Gestion, hedging his long-only equity book, particularly as he saw the potential for the euro to dip to at least 1.05 against the dollar in the event of further Greek trouble.

 European equities have been broadly supported since the start of the year because of the ECB.
-The Euro STOXX 50, a list of the 50 biggest companies in the euro zone, is up nearly 15 percent year to date.
+The Euro STOXX 50 .STOXX50E, a list of the 50 biggest companies in the euro zone, is up nearly 15 percent year to date.

-Greek stocks, meanwhile, are down 7 percent since the start of the year and many of its debt yields have risen.
+Greek stocks .ATG, meanwhile, are down 7 percent since the start of the year and many of its debt yields have risen.

 Most funds invested in by Michele Gesualdi, chief investment officer at Kairos Investment Partners, were avoiding Greek debt and equity markets altogether, he said.